luarvic/click2approve/README.md

 # Architecture and Design Decisions

-The File Manager application is a set of containerized microservices that interact with each other over the network.
+Click2approve application is a set of containerized microservices that interact with each other over the network.

 Those microservices are: